The Banks of Sweet Primroses: Recordings

 and the Suffolk singer Bob Hart.
 A rendition by Bob Hart recorded by Reg Hall is available online at the British Library Sound Archive.

 Many singers involved in or inspired by the second [British Folk revival] have performed and recorded versions of "The Banks of Sweet Primroses", including Shirley Collins on her LP Sweet Primeroses, The Dubliners Fairport Convention, Martin Carthy and Dave Swarbrick, June Tabor, Martin Simpson, and Eliza Carthy.

 Discussion

 Steve Roud writes that this song was so popular with traditional singers at the beginning of the 20th century that some collectors did not bother to note down every example.
 He also comments that the story seems incomplete and mysterious, in that we don't know what the narrator had done to so distress a young woman he doesn't appear to know, or why the ending is so upbeat.
 Ralph Vaughan Williams and A. L. Lloyd make the observation that "Tune and text have shown remarkable constancy" through many collected versions, and conclude that "Clearly, singers have found the song unusually memorable and satisfactory, for the process of oral transmission seems to have worked little change on it".
+The lines in the third verse "I will make you as happy as any lady / If you will grant me one small relief" are discussed an example of a consistent trope within English folk music and also commonly interpreted humorously as innuendo.